pupitetris/trans/README.md

   the embedded deobfuscator.
 - Again call [js-beautify](https://github.com/beautify-web/js-beautify) to
   re-indent the resulting source code and decode xNN character literals.
+- If an outfile was specified, apply auto-generated patch to preserve any changes made in the outfile (rejects due to conflicts may have to be resolved by the user).

 Dependencies:

-- GNU bash, sed, grep, coreutils (cat, cut, sort, uniq, stat, dirname, basename)
+- GNU bash, sed, grep, patch, diffutils, coreutils (cat, cut, sort, uniq, stat, dirname, basename)
 - node.js (apt install nodejs, tested with 18.13)
 - js-beautify (apt install node-js-beautify, tested with 1.14)
 - perl (standard with Linux installations)